jessepav/lacygoill-wiki-backup/shell/shell.md

 ##
 ## What happens to the contents of a file, if I delete it after creating a HARD link referring to it?

-The contents of the file is still accessible:
+The contents of the file are still accessible:

         $ echo 'hello' >file  && \
           ln file hlink       && \